-Guidance on developing a Volunteer Policy and on good practice in involving volunteers can be obtained from Volunteer Centre Salford (see Appendix A)
+Guidance on developing a Volunteer Policy and on good practice in involving volunteers can be obtained from Volunteer Centre Salford.

-- Volunteer time is recognised as equal in status to money and acceptable as match funding where auditable records are kept.
-A local agreement as to acceptable 'going rates' for identifiable types of work will be developed. - Training for volunteers is recognised as important and the possibility of developing a cross-sector network of training opportunities will be explored. - High quality volunteering opportunities in all sectors which adhere to the good practice guidelines will take time and resources to achieve.
-All sectors are committed to achieving this in the long-term but it is acknowledged that success will depend on the financial and human resources available. - Information regarding changes in legislation that may affect volunteers claiming benefit, participating in government schemes etc. will be made available to organisations in all sectors.
+Volunteer time is recognised as equal in status to money and acceptable as match funding where auditable records are kept.

+A local agreement as to acceptable 'going rates' for identifiable types of work will be developed.

+Training for volunteers is recognised as important and the possibility of developing a cross-sector network of training opportunities will be explored.

+High-quality volunteering opportunities in all sectors, which adhere to the good practice guidelines will take time and resources to achieve.

+All sectors are committed to achieving this in the longterm but it is acknowledged that success will depend on the financial and human resources available.

+Information regarding changes in legislation that may affect volunteers claiming benefit, participating in government schemes etc.